Overview

 | Gauri Shankar | 7,134m | Northeast |

 Furthermore, the Everest range view from Nagarkot requires perfectly clear conditions.
-Specifically, early morning after cold nights often provides best visibility.
-Additionally, autumn and winter seasons increase chances significantly.
-Therefore, multiple-night stays improve odds of seeing Everest.
+Specifically, the early morning after cold nights often provides the best visibility.
+Additionally, autumn and winter seasons increase the chances significantly.
+Therefore, multiple-night stays improve the odds of seeing Everest.

 Optimal Viewing Times